AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-document-integrations.md

 >[!NOTE]
 >
->To allow open communication between Workfront Proof and the Workfront servers, you might need to add certain IP addresses to your allowlist.
+>To allow open communication between [!DNL Workfront] Proof and the [!DNL Workfront] servers, you might need to add certain IP addresses to your allowlist.
 For more information, see [Configure your firewall's allowlist](../../administration-and-setup/get-started-wf-administration/configure-your-firewall.md).

 ## Access requirements